dineshsood/ansible-kafka-cluster/README.md

    * Copy AWS "<aws-private-key>.pem" file into <script_location>/SSH location.
 Which will be used by Ansible script to login into Servers
    * Open **<script_location>/ansible-kafka-cluster/group_vars/all.yml** file and replace **\<aws-private-key\>** with name of your **_aws private key file name_** in line **/home/{{ ansible_user }}/SSH/\<aws-private-key>\.pem**

-2. Make sure all the three host machines can talk to each other on port 2181,2888,3888,9092 and 22.
-Also, host machine where Ansible script is running can talk to all the three host machines on port 22.
+2. Make sure all the three machines(kafka nodes) can talk to each other on port 2181, 2888, 3888, 9092 and 22.
+Also, host machine where Ansible script is running can talk to other three kafka node machines on port 22.
+In, AWS you can use security groups to do this.

-3. Add three private Ip addresses in the `<script_location>/ansible-kafka-cluster/hosts` inventory file
+3. Add three private Ip addresses in the `<script_location>/ansible-kafka-cluster/hosts` inventory file.
+In AWS, every virtual machine will have its private Ip address.
+I created all four VMs in the default VPN.

 [kafka-broker-1]
 _**Private-IPv4-1**_                                         # Provide AWS EC2 private IP address